 The “Spirit of the Outback” train travels from Brisbane through Rockhampton to Longreach twice a week.
 This fascinating journey provides a unique insight into the history of the outback with sleeping berths and restaurant dining cars available.
 The region also has rail connections north to Mackay and numerous industries within and surrounding the Central Highlands region utilise this rail system.
 For more information on rail transportation for passenger travel visit queenslandrail.com.au or for freight and network information please visit qrnational.com.au.

 Flying into Emerald saves the time of travelling to the region.
 With several daily flights operating from Brisbane by QantasLink, Virgin and Air Alliance, many opt for this form of transport.
 Visit the council website to learn more about the local airport facilities which include private charters, freight and passenger services.
-To make reservations visit the carriers websites or contact the local travel agent the the Central Highlands Business Directory.
+To make reservations, visit the carriers, websites.

-Our neighbouring coastal ports located at Mackay, Hay Point, Abbot Point and the closest at Gladstone only 290kms away, together service the coal mining, agricultural and pastoral industries of the Central Highlands.
+Our neighbouring coastal ports – located at Mackay, Hay Point, Abbot Point and the closest at Gladstone only 290kms away – service the coal mining, agricultural and pastoral industries of the Central Highlands.

 For the latest information on road conditions:

 - For local roads in the Central Highlands visit the CHRC website www.centralhighlands.qld.gov.au or keep in touch with the Central Highlands Regional Council facebook page.

 - For local roads outside the Central Highlands region contact the local government office for the roads you are traveling on.